bgpopescu/page_dewarp_2.0/README.md

 The code below is updated to 2022 from Matt Zucker's code from 2016: https://github.com/mzucker/page_dewarp

 I first explain the steps in the program and then I go to the code in PART 2.

+If you cannot see the jupyter notebook here on GitHub, copy the url of the notebook and paste it in https://nbviewer.org